medic/cht-docs/content/en/apps/guides/hosting/vertical-vs-horizontal.md

 API["API"] --> HAProxy -->  couch1
 ```

-After looking at the logs, and seeing error messages about API timeouts to CouchDB, the CHT admin can make this "taller" by adding both more RAM and CPU so it looks like this:
+After looking at the logs, and seeing error messages about API timeouts to CouchDB, the CHT admin can make this "taller" by adding both more RAM and CPU, so it looks like this:

 ```mermaid
 flowchart TD